Out of all the varieties of wild mushrooms, wood blewit is near the top of the list regarding popularity and preference.

 How to Identify Wood Blewit Mushrooms

 Wood blewits are cool-weather mushrooms and come with a standard mushroom shape.
 As far as their different parts go, they have a simple cap, thick, stocky stalk, and tight gills.
 You won’t find any ring around the stalk.
 The cap is smooth and has leaf litter stuck to it.
 However, it isn’t slimy.
-Moreover, if you see the cap’s edges have turned wavy, it means the mushrooms have aged.
+Moreover, the mushrooms have aged if the cap’s edges have turned wavy.

 - Popular Names: Blue Cap, Blewit, Blue Hat, Blue Leg